kdgregory/log4j-aws-appenders/docs/kinesis.md

-If, however, you have an application that generates a high volume of log messages, you can get improved performance (or at least reduce the likelihood of throttling) by generating a per-record random partition key (note that you will also need to have multiple shards in the stream).
+If, however, you have an application that generates a high volume of log messages, you can get improved performance (or at least reduce the likelihood of throttling) by generating a per-record random partition key (note that you will also to have multiple shards or this does nothing).

-You enable this behavior by specifying `{random}` as the partition key value (note: this value is case sensitive):
+You enable this behavior by specifying `{random}` (case sensitive) as the partition key value:

 ```
 log4j.appender.kinesis.partitionKey={random}